INTERVIEW BY MARKO SYRJÄLÄ AND JARNO HUOVILA

 Because it’s his new, Ace’s whole life’s new.

 Yeah.
 He [Ace] and I did, but that’s Ace’s thing.
 There are a bunch of reasons why he wanted to do it that way.
-And he would have to asnwer that question.
+And he would have to answer that question.

 But you did end up having Anton Fig (ex- Frehley’s Comet, KISS) play the drums on the new record?

-Have there been any outside writers contributing to the songwriting on the upcoming record?
+Have any outside writers been contributing to the songwriting on the upcoming record?

 Will the forthcoming album be titled PAIN IN THE NECK as has been rumored?